It's September! Which means Back to School.

 After a long summer holiday of late nights, getting back into a schedule can be extremely hard for young people.
 The first few weeks back can be filled with anxiety, especially if they are heading off to university or starting a new college or beginning your GCSEs - To help with focus, I love oils like Basil, Lemon, Ho wood and even Tea Tree for it's grounding properties.
 Peppermint is another great oil for students and it helps clear the mind.
 For anxiety I love oils like Bergamot, Elemi, Geranium and Cypress.
 During periods of great change, I always reach for Cypress.
 My lovely Teacher Julia Oyeleye first taught me about these properties on a trip to Kew.
 I highly recommend her book Aromatherapy for Mental Wellbeing.

-However with students it’s usually us Mum’s that do all the mixing and blending for our kids, so i recommend popping a few rollerballs in their backpacks.
-My favourite is the Mindfulness Kit.
+However with students, it’s usually us Mums that do all the mixing and blending for our kids, so I recommend popping a few rollerballs in their backpacks.

 For physical exhaustion, I have been recently working with Elemi.
 The blend I made for the clinic this summer has been highly popular, some days it's the only blend requested by clients.
 More recently whilst on summer break, I have been learning more about the therapeutic benefits of Saro.
 I first learnt about this oil last year from a new Aromatherapy school I have been studying with.
 I personally have found this oil amazing, so I will be making more pre-blended oils with it for my massage clients.
 According to Helen Nagel-Smith, Saro chases out weariness and uplifts, and is a great pick me up, so it is a much for Teachers especially as it contains antibacterial, antimicrobial and antiviral properties so also great for the winter months.